ricsanfre/pi-cluster/docs/_docs/logging-forwarder-aggregator.md

   ```
   Fluentbit is configured to forward all logs to fluentd aggregator using a secure channel (TLS)
   container environment variables are used to confure fluentd connection details and shared key.

+  `Alias` is configured to provide more readable metrics.
+See [fluentbit monitoring documentation](https://docs.fluentbit.io/manual/administration/monitoring#configuring-aliases).

 - Fluentbit [FILTERS] configuration